 Is it possible that PCOS and its increasing prevalence in Western society is due to hormonal imbalance associated with environmental factors such as, weight gain and insulin resistance, which is further exacerbated by the little known hormone Leptin?

-Before we explore the leptin, insulin relationship in PCOS we need to have an understanding of the hormonal interactions and imbalances that are relatively consistent in women with PCOS.
+Hormonal Interactions and Imbalance in PCOSBefore we explore the leptin, insulin relationship in PCOS we need to have an understanding of the hormonal interactions and imbalances that are relatively consistent in women with PCOS.

-PCOS sees an imbalance in the gonadotropins follicle stimulating hormone (FSH) and luteinising hormone (LH).
+PCOS sees an imbalance in the gonadotropins follicle-stimulating hormone (FSH) and luteinising hormone (LH).

-In a normal menstrual cycle the hypothalamus in the brain signals the release of gonadotropin releasing hormone (GnRH) which, in turn stimulates the anterior pituitary gland to release FSH followed by LH.
+In a normal menstrual cycle, the hypothalamus in the brain signals the release of gonadotropin-releasing hormone (GnRH) which, in turn, stimulates the anterior pituitary gland to release FSH followed by LH.
 These hormones target the granulosa and theca cells respectively within the ovary.
 The dual action of these hormones causes the follicle to mature, and during its maturation oestrogen is increased.
 The endometrium is thickening and a surge in LH induces ovulation.